castai/docs/docs/concepts/cluster-infrastructure.md

 CAST AI provisioned clusters contain all the infrastructure needed to equip your app with an external TLS endpoint:

 * DNS entry to round-robin;
-* Load-balancing infrastructure: cloud-native load balancers that route traffic to sub-section of your cluster (e.g. traffic that hits AWS load balancer will route to AWS nodes);
+* Load-balancing infrastructure: cloud-native load balancers that route traffic to a sub-section of your cluster (e.g. traffic that hits AWS load balancer will route to AWS nodes);
 * Nginx ingress controller, paired with TLS certificate manager, that listen to your deployed resources and maintain routing&TLS configuration;
 * Metric collection for your ingress traffic;